 It looks like the fairytale of The Ratcatcher (as collected by the Grimms) combined over time with the real story of the missing children of Hamelin and now we have a fairytale/legend hybrid.
 This seemed to happen in the 15th century.
 By the mid 16th century they seem permanently intertwined.
 The first written version of The Pied Piper was penned by a guy with the wonderfully fairytale name of Count Froben Christoph von Zimmern, and that included the rats.

-After it was re-written in German a couple of times (including the Grimm Brothers of course) Robert Browning wrote a considerably more cheerful version.
-By this time the disappearance of the children of Hamelin is truly mythic.
-There is a street today where the young people supposedly disappeared and it is called The Street Without Drums (Bungelosentraße).
-No one is allowed to play music or dance there to this day.
+After it was re-written in German a couple of times (including by the Grimm Brothers of course) Robert Browning wrote a considerably more cheerful version.
+By the mid 1800s, the disappearance of the children of Hamelin is truly mythic.

 ILLUSTRATIONS OF THE PIED PIPER

-Below: You probably recognise whose these illustrations are.
+Below: You probably recognise whose these illustrations are by.
 Arthur Rackham.